Bayer

 About the Program

-The Bayer site in Hawaii is a 1244 acre farm on the island of Molokai that is using vegetation as a windbreak to prevent erosion, protect plantings and stabilize the soils.
-Non-native (but locally naturalized) Cook Pines are planted with a variety of native shrubs to create multilayered windbreaks throughout the farm.
+The Bayer site in Hawai'i is a 1,244-acre farm on the island of Molokai that uses vegetation as a windbreak to prevent erosion, protect plantings and stabilize the soils.
+Non-native (but locally naturalized) Cook pines are planted with a variety of native shrubs to create multilayered windbreaks throughout the farm.

-- Cook Pines are planted as windbreaks on the leeward side of any water diversions, followed by a second and sometimes third planting of of native Hawaiian trees and shrubs immediately adjacent.
+• Cook pines are planted as windbreaks on the leeward side of any water diversions, followed by a second and sometimes third planting of native Hawai'ian trees and shrubs immediately adjacent.
 The goal is to create a 30-40 foot windbreak every 500 feet for the entirety of the farm.